Tips for stopping smoking.

-In problems associated with stopping smoking I talk about the importance of self analysis and mental preparation.
+In problems associated with stopping smoking the importance of self analysis and mental preparation is discussed.
 Think about your normal day-to-day activities, were and when you like to smoke, what mental associations have you formed with enjoying a smoke, for example having a cup of coffee or tea, watching TV, having a drink with friends.
 You must mentally prepare yourself to meet these situations and not smoke when you do.

 Dispose of all smoking accessories, such as lighters, ashtrays, cigarettes.
 You are starting a new way of life and smoking is no longer part of it, so put all smoking paraphernalia in the bin.